cloudogu/k8s-ecosystem/docs/development/dev_box_en.md

 ### Configuration

-The configuration for the dev box is done via a `.vgarant.rb` file.
+The configuration for the dev box is done via a `.vagrant.rb` file.
 This is read in from the `Vagrantfile` and can overwrite the configuration values from the `Vagrantfile`.
 The following configuration values can be specified (among others):